Multi-Layer Bilinear Generalized Approximate Message Passing: Replica analysis

 \subsection{Extension to Multi-Layer}

 To extend the results of two-layer to multi-layer case, the procedures include: Appendix \ref{Sec:Firstlayer} (begin at last layer) $\rightarrow$ Appendix \ref{Sec:Previouslayer} (move to previous layer) $\rightarrow \cdots \rightarrow $ Appendix \ref{Sec:Previouslayer} (until the first layer) $\rightarrow $ Appendix \ref{Sec:RS} (replica symmetry solution).
-After some algebras, the fixed point equations derived by replica method are summarized as (41)-(50).
+After some algebras, the fixed point equations of MMSE in multi-layer regime derived by replica method are summarized as (39)-(48).
+It can be found that the ML-BiGAMP'SE in Algorithm 2 matches perfectly the fixed point equations of MMSE in multi-layer regime under the setting